Change Management

 Although these strategies are often desirable for many reasons, their benefits tend to be dispersed and long-term, and so are often overlooked or undervalued.

-TDM implementation often requires a “change agent”, that is, somebody with vision to provide leadership, who is able to articulate the benefits of change and has the resources to overcome the barriers that inevitably develop.
+TDM implementation requires “change agents”, that is, people with vision to provide leadership, who are able to articulate the benefits of change and has the resources to overcome the barriers that inevitably develop.
 This is not for the faint-hearted or easily discouraged: initially such reforms often face exaggerated criticism and fail or are only partially implemented.
 However, over time, worthwhile reforms take hold and become normal.
 Once they are well established, people who originally opposed innovations will often claim credit for them!

-People often assume that what is considered normal must be good.
+People often assume that what is considered normal must be good, and so change is bad.
 For example, efforts to encourage use of alternative transport modes often face resistance from people who are accustomed to automobile travel and so cannot believe that alternatives could be better.
 “I just want to be able to drive where I want,” they might argue, implying that such behavior is quite reasonable, even if factors such as population growth, land prices and travel demand are increasing the costs of accommodating additional vehicle traffic and making alternatives more cost effective.
+Problem solving often requires making change seem reasonable and even desirable compared with the alternative.

-Change tends to be difficult because it requires “psychic effort,” that is, it makes people to think about situations that they otherwise can take for granted.
-For example, a shift from free to Cashed Out parking requires people to think about the value of teach trip and consider use of alternative modes.
-Similarly, it may seem stressful to try cycling or riding public transit.
-The first few times people face such a decision it may seem stressful.
+Change tends to be difficult because it requires “psychic effort,” that is, it forces people think.
+For example, shifting from free parking to Priced or Cashed Out parking requires people to weigh the value of each vehicle trip.
+Similarly, it may seem stressful to try cycling or riding public transit rather than driving.
 But over time people become accustomed to new options and conditions, and will often admit that they are better off overall, despite initial opposition.
 The psychic effort can be reduced by making changes:

 Consider the first generation of trains, cars and airplanes.
 To modern eyes they look awkward, and their performance was poor.
 The first cars were horseless carriages, steered by a tiller rather than a wheel.
 The first Wright Flyer had various wings, stabilizers, steering panels and reinforcements that seem unnecessarily complex and inefficient; it could only carry one passenger lying on their stomach.
 But these modest beginnings evolved into modern cars and planes.
 Similarly, new transportation management programs and policies often seem awkward and inefficient when first introduced, in part because people are unfamiliar with them, and in part because important details may still need to be adjusted to improve performance.
 Do not let a program be judged too soon, do not be afraid to adjust programs and policies when needed, and continue to maintain a vision of what the program should achieve in the long term.